Proud but worried: Anxious times for Bay Area parents with kids in IDFby dan pine

 Added Shelley Egger, “He’s felt helpless.
 He can’t do anything.
 He has said that several times.”

 Israel has always been important to the Eggers.
 The family belongs to Oakland’s Beth Jacob Congregation and donates to AIPAC.
-Josh Egger attended Oakland Hebrew Day School, visiting Israel for the first time in 2006 when he was 14.
+Their son attended Oakland Hebrew Day School, visiting Israel for the first time in 2006 when he was 14.
 That was when he first considered joining the IDF.

 The Eggers said having their child serve in the IDF did not change their support for Israel, which was already solid, but has made it more personal.